-If you are a singer of a high standard and you would like to study at King's you may be eligible for a Choral Award.
-You do not have to study Music: Choral Scholarships can be combined with with any subject taught at King's except Medicine and Architecture.
+If you are a good singer and you would like to study at King's you may be eligible for a Choral Award.
+You do not have to study Music.
+Choral Scholarships can be combined with any subject taught at King's except Medicine and Architecture.

 King's College has two choirs, the male voice King's College Choir and the mixed voice King's Voices.
 We offer Choral Scholarships for the Choir and Choral Exhibitions for King's Voices.

 Of course, your choral duties come in addition to your academic commitments as a student at King's.
 The College has high academic standards, but we also offer an informal and supportive environment.
 In balancing their musical and academic activities, singers in both choirs also enjoy an active social life.

 King's College Choir (male voice)

 King's College Choir is one of the world's best known ensembles.
 It comprises six basses, four tenors and four counter-tenors, as well as the choristers (trebles).
 The Choir sings services regularly in the Chapel as well as giving concerts worldwide, doing radio and TV broadcasts and making CDs.

 About singing for King's College Choir

 King's Voices sings Evensong in the Chapel every Monday during the University term.
 There are also concerts, performances at dinners, and an annual tour.
 As one member comments, 'I would recommend King's Voices to anyone keen to join a high-quality choir with amazing opportunities but without the intense commitment of some other chapel choirs.'